Mental Health & Imagination

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

 The internet can offer us a clue to the popularity of creative expression in a multitude of ways.
 Bloggers and Vloggers are drawing us into the craft of writing and videography by showing us how to bake, sew, fish, and hit the ball better.
-These days, if you can name it, google can certainly find it!
+These days, if you can name it, google can undoubtedly find it!
 In a quick search, I found 892 million websites dedicated to the discussion of mental health and art.
 I found 106 million websites dedicated to the discussion of mental health and creativity.
 The Healing Power of Art states on their website, “At its best art has the power to heal, inspire, provoke, challenge, and offer hope.
 It can transform our physiological state and perception.
 It also has the power to awaken us to become more conscious about important issues affecting individuals, society, and the planet.”

-It seems that many people believe, as I now do, that true creative expression can indeed improve mental health outcomes of our young people.
-I encourage you to advocate for your children with their teachers, thank them if they are already trying, and in your home give your children unscheduled free space and time to imagine, innovate, build, consume, and create.
+It seems that many people believe, as I now do, that true creative expression can indeed improve the mental health outcomes of our young people.
+I encourage you to advocate for your children with their teachers, thank them if they are already trying, and in your home, give your children unscheduled free space and time to imagine, innovate, build, consume, and create.
 You don’t have a 3-D printer?
-No Problem, a shoe box full of pipe cleaners, broken shells, glue, spare parts and enough time for the computer screens to fade away and the ideas to generate are all an elementary aged child needs to begin building the next great invention to improve our lives and their mental future.
+No Problem, a shoe box full of pipe cleaners, broken shells, glue, spare parts, and enough time for the computer screens to fade away and the ideas to generate are all an elementary-aged child needs to begin building the next great invention to improve our lives and their mental future.
 An old VCR and a screwdriver might encourage a child to creatively explore the world of electronics.
 A box of recycled tubes, bottles, cans, and time can begin to stir a creative plan.

-At Lee County 4-H we are trying to grow young imaginations.
-We offer summer STEAM camps and clubs, encourage participation in the Lee Regional Fair by entering creative exhibits, and we recently offered an agricultural themed art competition during Farm City Week.
-November and December can be very busy and stressful months for our families.
+November and December can be hectic and stressful months for our families.
 Take advantage of family time together and turn off the screens.
 Talk, play, relax, and create every chance you get to allow our young people to be imaginative innovators improving themselves and our future.